 Custom Dynamic Plugins

 DevPortal supports dynamic plugins that can be enabled, disabled, and configured at runtime without rebuilding the container image.
-This guide shows you how to customize plugin behavior using a custom dynamic-plugins.yaml file.
+This guide shows you how to enable and customize plugin behavior using a custom dynamic-plugins.yaml file mount by docker compose.

 Understanding Dynamic Plugins